adilkdev/adilkdev/README.md

 - 👋 Hi, I’m Adil Khan
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Android and backend Development
-- 🌱 I’m currently learning Jetpack Compose
+- 🌱 I’m currently exploring backend using Java Springboot
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/iadilkhan/)

 <!---